 5. Catharine Tramell from Basic Instinct Movie

-If you would ask anyone who was mature in the 1990s about Catharine Tramell I assure you they’ll remember at least one scene starring her.
+If you would ask anyone mature in the 1990s about Catharine Tramell I assure you they’ll remember at least one scene starring her.
 Yep, it’s the famous leg-crossing scene.
-There was a whole generation of people who ran this scene back and forth in slow motion, trying to determine if what they are seeing is Sharon Stone’s genitals.
+There was a whole generation of people who ran this scene back and forth in slow motion, trying to determine if what they were seeing was Sharon Stone’s genitals.
 Catherine Tramell was a sadist with a strong interest in power games, which was a thing never seen before in mainstream movies.
 And the audience was captivated.

 4. Ivan Drago from Rocky IV Movie

 The ultimate Russian character in movie history, Ivan Drago is also the most powerful opponent Rocky ever faced.
 In the punching test that graded Drago’s pounds of force per square inch, Drago measures above the level of the hardest human punchers ever.
 The fact that Rocky took his punches and combinations the way he did proves what kind of an amazing fighter he is.
 Well, the blonde boxer did leave Rocky with brain damage that we got to learn about in Rocky V. As for Drago’s blonde hair – well, Dolph Lundgren is Swedish so no surprises there.